Text Promptable Surgical Instrument Segmentation with Vision-Language Models: Introduction

 To address the second challenge, we aim to enhance the model's capacity to obtain improved image features, thereby reinforcing its ability to segment various surgical instrument categories and delineate precise edge details.
 We propose a \emph{hard instrument area reinforcement module} intertwined with the popular image reconstruction approach, masked autoencoder (MAE) \cite{he2022masked}.
 This module performs hard area mining at the site of segmentation error; by masking out the hard area, the module injects an auxiliary image reconstruction to the segmentation model to enahce the understanding of difficult areas in the image features.

 To the best of our knowledge, we introduce the first text promptable surgical instrument segmentation approach.
-Our extensive experiments demonstrate state-of-the-art performance on the EndoVis2017~\cite{allan20192017} and EndoVis2018 \cite{allan20202018} datasets.
+Our extensive experiments demonstrate state-of-the-art performance on several surgical instrument segmentation datasets \cite{allan20192017, allan20202018, ross2020robust, hong2020cholecseg8k}.
 Additionally, we evaluate the generalization capability of our model through cross-validation between the two datasets, showcasing promising results and emphasizing the significant application potential of our method.